Education Specialist – Healthy Communities

-The Commonwealth of Learning (COL) helps governments and institutions to expand the scale, efficiency and quality of learning by using new approaches, appropriate technologies and open and distance learning (ODL) methodologies.
-Headquartered in British Columbia, Canada, COL promotes innovation and works with international partners to facilitate learning in support of development goals.
-It is funded by voluntary contributions from Commonwealth governments.
+The Commonwealth of Learning (COL) helps governments and institutions to expand the scale, efficiency and quality of learning by using new approaches, appropriate technologies, and open and distance learning (ODL) methodologies.
+Headquartered in Vancouver, COL promotes innovation and works with national and international partners to facilitate learning in support of sustainable development goals.

-Applicants should have a minimum of 10 years of professional experience including 5 years of international development work experience.
-The position requires proficiency with office technology and a readiness to travel extensively.
+Applicants should have a minimum of 10 years of professional experience working in open, distance and technology-mediated learning and training related to community health.
+The position requires proficiency with office technology and a readiness to travel internationally.

 This 3-year initial appointment is renewable for a further term by mutual agreement.

-The applicant must be a citizen of an Asian Commonwealth country, with ability to network across the region with multilateral organisations and with people from diverse cultural backgrounds.
-An ability to exercise professional judgment, diplomacy and teamwork, while representing CEMCA’s and COL’s interest internally or externally, is paramount to this role.
+The Person: Must be a Commonwealth citizen, with ability to network across multilateral organisations and to work effectively with people from different cultural backgrounds.
+An ability to exercise professional judgment, diplomacy and work in a team, while representing COL’s interest internally or externally, is paramount to this role.

 Applications from women candidates are particularly encouraged.